Fix Newmar Water Tank Overflow at 20% - Complete Guide

 Understanding the Root Cause

-This is a frustrating but common issue with Class A motorhomes, and has been reported frequently in various brands including Newmar units.
+Yes — your Newmar's water tank showing full at 20% is a sensor calibration issue that takes 15 minutes to fix with the right steps.
 When your fresh water tank overflows at such a low indicated capacity, you're dealing with one of several potential problems that can usually be resolved without professional help.

 The most likely culprit is a malfunctioning tank level sensor system.
 These sensors can fail, become corroded, or get knocked out of calibration, causing wildly inaccurate readings.
 However, since water is actually overflowing, we need to consider both sensor issues and physical problems with the tank or vent system.